-- 1. The Housing Authority will implement an accrual policy wherein expenditures are accrued to the period the liability is incurred if the invoice is received within 60 days of the end of the current fiscal period for all amounts, when received between day 61 and 75 invoices exceeding \$25,000 will be accrued, and no accrual will occur after day 75 in order to facilitate preparation of financial statements and the year-end close. - 2.
-The Housing Authority will ensure that no future debt issuance costs are capitalized and instead treated as period costs by having the Finance Director/Controller review asset capitalization projects to ensure debt issue costs are expensed.
+Joint Pacific County Housing Authority will implement an accrual policy wherein expenditures are accrued to the period the liability is incurred if the invoice is received within 60 days of the end of the current fiscal period for all amounts, when received between day 61 and 75 invoices exceeding \$25,000 will be accrued, and no accrual will occur after day 75 in order to facilitate preparation of financial statements and the year-end close.
+The Finance Manager will review invoices surrounding year end to verify accruals have been completed in the correct fiscal year.
+Accrual policy will be reviewed with AP staff to ensure proper understanding of accrual practices.